-NFL Draft Shows the League Is Still Clueless About Domestic Violence
+NFL Draft Shows the League Is Still Clueless About Violence Against Women

 The draft has always had its excitable fans—mainly those of the Jets and Eagles.
 (The booing of Donovan McNabb in 1999 by Eagles fans in New York was one of the crueler moments of any draft I've ever seen.)

-But the booing in this draft by Eagles fans almost had a playful nature to it, and the players—especially Drew Pearson—played into it.
+But the booing in this draft by Eagles fans almost had a playful nature to it, and the players—especially former Cowboys receiver Drew Pearson—played into it.

 Dallas Cowboys @dallascowboys